TheToto/haxeformat/README.md

+# haxeformat

+Fork of `qwkpkt`, with some fix and extra features to follow exactly the haxe serialization format (haxe enums, dates format, strings base64).

+# Fork of :

 # qwkpkt
 *qwkpkt* is an object serialization and packet framework for network communications and storage.
 It is a fast library for serializing messages for things like websockets.